- Brand name

 - thyroxine or thyroid hormones

-- theophylline, a medicine used for breathing problems or asthma
+- theophylline and aminophylline, a medicine used for breathing problems or asthma

 - antihypertensives (medicine used to help lower high blood pressure)